0808 280 8098 | 0121 630 2115 info@training4employment.co.uk

 Watch some TV, read the paper or have a sift through your email – try not to think about the specifics of the interview.
 You’ve trained your brain for weeks for this moment, so you can give it a rest for now.
 You can do no more.

-Arrive half an hour before you need to enter the building.
-If you’ve driven, take some time to sit in your car and reflect on what you want to say.
-You don’t need to practice lines (there’s nothing worse than hearing a rehearsed speech from an interviewee), but some thought about how you will present your case for employment will do you the world of good.
+Arrive half an hour before your job interview to help settle your nerves.
+If you’ve driven, take a moment to sit in your car and reflect on what you want to say.
+Avoid rehearsing lines as nothing sounds worse than a scripted response, but thinking through how you’ll present your case for employment can make a big difference.

-If you arrived via other means of transport, take a short walk around the surrounding area.
-The douse of exercise will keep your brain ticking over.
+If you arrived via other means of transport, take a short walk around the area.
+The light exercise will help keep your mind sharp and ease any lingering job interview nerves.
+These small steps can help you feel more prepared and composed.

 During the interview

-If you feel yourself tensing up, gently press the point in the middle of your hand and release.
-This is subtle enough to go unnoticed and is a well-practiced technique for reducing anxiety.
+If you feel tense, gently press the point in the middle of your hand and release.
+This discreet acupressure technique helps reduce anxiety and is subtle enough to use in any situation.
+Together, these simple practices can help you stay calm and composed under pressure.

 Conclusion